 With health being the #1 concern worldwide at the moment, Eric says that one of the best preventative measures you can take to fight off the virus is eating a variety of high-quality fruits, vegetables, fats, and proteins.

-Getting Enough of That Good Old H2O
+2. Getting Enough Of That Good Old Water

 Beyond immunity, water is essential to our overall livelihood as human beings.